Jonas Johansson gets 1st shutout, Avalanche edge Ducks 2-0

 ANAHEIM, Calif.
 (AP) — Jonas Johansson made 28 saves in his first career shutout, and Valeri Nichushkin scored in the Colorado Avalanche’s 2-0 victory over the Anaheim Ducks on Friday night.

 Mikko Rantanen added an empty-net goal in the final minute as the West Division-leading Avalanche bounced back from an embarrassing 8-3 loss Wednesday to Minnesota, one that ended their streak of earning a point in 15 consecutive games.
+Colorado also played solidly after its morning skate was canceled by a positive COVID-19 test.

+“The whole day was kind of weird,” Johansson said.
+“I tried to stay focused on a long day at the hotel. … I’m proud of the guys playing in front of me there at the end.
+I don’t think they had really a lot of good scoring opportunities in the third.
+It was good to get the win even though we didn’t really have our best game.”

+Johansson made his case to be Philipp Grubauer’s backup in a strong performance against the last-place Ducks.
+The Avalanche are in the trade market for a backup goalie, but the 6-foot-5 Johansson has allowed only three goals in his last three appearances for the Avs, who acquired him March 20 from Buffalo.

 Nathan MacKinnon extended his points streak to eight games with an assist on Rantanen’s late goal, which was Rantanen’s seventh in seven games against the Ducks this season.